tmohayai/ParamSim/README.md

   * MCPEndZ: end position of the particle along the z-direction (end position of the track) in cm

-  * MCProc: a vector containing a string of the GEANT4 process that created a particle (e.g. for particles emerging from a neutrino interacion, the GEANT4 process is "primary")
+  * MCProc: a vector containing a string of the GEANT4 process that created a particle (e.g. for particles emerging from a neutrino interaction, the GEANT4 process is "primary")

   * MCEndProc: a vector containing a string of the GEANT4 end process of a particle (e.g. for e+e- pairs emerging from a photon conversion, the end process is "conv")